 Ketanji Onyika Brown Jackson is an American lawyer and jurist serving as an associate justice of the Supreme Court of the United States.
-Nominated by President Joe Biden, she was confirmed by the U.S. Senate in 2022.
-Jackson is the first Black woman and the first former federal public defender to hold this position.
-Her appointment marks a significant milestone in the history of the Supreme Court and the legal profession.
+Nominated by President Joe Biden on February 25, 2022, and confirmed by the U.S. Senate, she was sworn into office in 2022.
+Jackson is the first Black woman and the first former federal public defender to hold a position on the Supreme Court.

 On September 14, 1970, Ketanji Onyika Brown Jackson was born.
-She is now an American lawyer and jurist serving as an associate justice of the Supreme Court of the United States.
+She is an American lawyer and jurist who is an associate justice of the Supreme Court of the United States.

-In 1988, Ketanji Brown Jackson graduated from Miami Palmetto Senior High School as senior class president.
+In 1988, Ketanji Brown Jackson graduated from Miami Palmetto Senior High School as senior class president, expressing her ambition to pursue law and eventually become a judge.

 In 1989, while Ketanji Brown Jackson was an undergraduate at Harvard, her uncle Thomas Brown Jr. was sentenced to life in prison for a nonviolent cocaine conviction.